kizzhang/KnotTransformer/README.md

 # KnotTransformer
-## A repository for the TransKnot and KnotFormer models
+## A repository for our classification and generation models

-### TransKnot
+### Classification
-TransKnot is a Transformer-based model that classify knots of different types.
+TransKnot is a Transformer-based model that classifies knots of different types.

 This repository contains the training codes: